 We also have a government-run, unionized program called Home Care, which offers the same pay scale.

-It's a bit harder to get the higher paying jobs, because of course, there's more competition.
-You need good command of English, and excellent clinical skills to be considered.
+It's a bit harder to get the higher paying jobs because of course there's more competition.
+You need a good command of English and excellent clinical skills to be considered.

 Q: What kinds of advancement opportunities are out there for HCAs?
 Supervisor or teaching jobs?

 Nancy: Yes, a health care aide could certainly become a teaching assistant at a college like Herzing.
 I actually hired a graduate to assist me recently, when I had a very large class.

 You can also move between departments or specializations.
 Some people become rehabilitation HCAs or emergency room HCAs.
 Just keep in mind that if you choose to work in a specialized area, you may require some additional training.